alexpeattie/letsencrypt-fromscratch/README.md

 ## Appendix 5: Key size

-Broadly-speaking key size means how hard a key is to crack.
+Broadly speaking, key size means how hard a key is to crack.
 Longer keys offer more security, but their bigger size leads to a somewhat slower TLS handshake.

 <p align='center'><a href='https://certsimple.com/blog/measuring-ssl-rsa-keys'><img src='https://user-images.githubusercontent.com/636814/81576687-767a5300-93a0-11ea-9b41-b6aed1dda26f.png' alt='SSL handshake speed at different key sizes'></a></p>